 You’ve come into possession of my Music Reader Cheat Sheet, right?
 That’s excellent.
 Because the fact is that it will help you learn the letter names of musical notes.
 Use the Cheat Sheet Definitions here to round out your musical knowledge with essential information and terminology.
 Take your time here to “make friends” with this additional useful information.
 Ready?
 Here we go:

 Treble and Bass Clefs and Staves (Plural of Staff)

 The Treble Staff ~ The 5-line Treble Staff is created by use of the Treble Clef.
-The Treble Clef’s lovely bottom curve, above its tail, curls around the G above middle C. See my downloadable Music Reader Cheat Sheet for stay-with-you-forever info on the letter names of musical notes.
+The Treble Clef’s lovely bottom curve, above its tail, curls around the G above middle C. See my Music Reader Cheat Sheet for stay-with-you-forever info on the letter names of musical notes.

 Instruments that use the Treble Staff include the guitar, ukulele, violin, flute, clarinet, trumpet, and alto and soprano voices.
 The piano and keyboards use the Treble Staff and the Bass Staff.
 See bonus info below on the Grand Staff.
 But first:

 The Bass Staff ~ The 5-line Bass Staff is created by use of the Bass Clef.
-The Bass Clef’s two vertical dots are positioned just above and just under the F below middle C. See my downloadable Music Reader Cheat Sheet for the ultimate in essential info on the letter names of musical notes, presented in a simple way that makes it forever memorable.
+The Bass Clef’s two vertical dots are positioned just above and just under the F below middle C. See my Music Reader Cheat Sheet for the ultimate in essential info on the letter names of musical notes, presented in a simple way that makes it forever memorable.